maca88/datatables.plugins/README.md

   </thead>
 </table>
 ```
-In the above sample you can see the special dt-row-detail-tpl attribute on the table tag that defines the row details template and dt-row-detail-icon on the th tag specifing the icon column.
+In the above sample you can see the special dt-row-detail-tpl attribute on the table tag that defines the row details template and dt-row-detail-icon on the th tag specifying the icon column.

 ### angular.dataTables.tableTools

-<b>Dependencies:</b> angular.dataTables, datatables.tableTools
+<b>Dependencies :</b> angular.dataTables, datatables.tableTools

-This plugin integrates the offical TableTools extension with angular.
+This plugin integrates the official TableTools extension with angular.
 It add a special property rowsSelected to the DataTable instance that can be binded in the view template.
-Property rowsSelected returns an array of objects that have the following propeties:
+Property rowsSelected returns an array of objects that have the following properties:

 <tt>index</tt> row index<br />
 <tt>data</tt> data of the row<br />